huuthang120208/huuthang1231/README.md

 	Default = Settings["Detect Players When Turn Race V3 And Auto Turn On Race V3"] or false, Flag = "Detect Players When Turn Race V3 And Auto Turn On Race V3", Callback = function(Value)
-        if not OrionLib.Flags["Auto Trial"].Value and Value then OrionLib:MakeNotification({
+        if not RayfieldLibrary.Flags["Auto Trial"].Value and Value then RayfieldLibrary:MakeNotification({
                 Name = "Banana Hub",
                 Content = " Turn On Auto Trial Please ",
                 Image = "rbxassetid://4483345998",